LifeArc/py_perceptabat_cv/README.md

 * Python wrapper function for ACD perceptabat_cv with parallel processing support.

 ## Description
-* Calculates logP, logD, most acidic and basic apparent pKa and sigma using classic, GALAS or consensus algorithms.
+* Calculates logP, logD, most acidic and basic apparent pKa and sigma using classic, GALAS or consensus algorithms;
-* Supports multithreading.
+* Supports multithreading;
 * Results are returned as a dictionary and are written to a CSV file.

+## Dependencies
+* ACD Labs perceptabat_cv installed and in PATH;
 * No non-standard lib package dependencies.
-* Tested with Python 3.7.2.
+Tested with Python 3.7.2.

 ## Example usage from CLI
 ```